BeefyAndTheDucks/MoreBlockVariations/README.md

 Then open the project using IntelliJ (Eclipse is not officially supported by us) and let it import.

-Afterwards, run the `runDatagen` Gradle task.
+Afterward, run the `runDatagen` Gradle task.

 You should now be ready!
 To start the Minecraft Client, run the `runClient` Gradle Task, or to build the jar, run the `build` Gradle Task and look in `build/libs/` for the .jar file (make sure to pick the one with no suffix).